rogersruga/Haki-Yangu/README.md

 # Haki Yangu 🛡️🇰🇪

 **Haki Yangu** is a civic education mobile application built with Flutter.
-It simplifies legal information, enables anonymous reporting of injustice, and educates users on human rights and civic responsibilities through interactive quizzes — all in Swahili and English.
+It simplifies legal information, enables anonymous reporting of injustice, and educates users on human rights and civic responsibilities through interactive quizzes.

 ---